UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 * If there is enough metadata, a DataCite citation for the crate so it can be made into a *Bagged DataCrate* which is also a *Citable DataCrate*.

-## Note on compromises / limitations of schema.org

-One crucial *Context Entity* is a research project.
-Schema.org has no class for a project, although it does have a [funder] property.
-DataCrate maps the key [Project] to [frapo:Project] (from the [SPAR] ontologies [FRAPO] ontology), which in turn MAY have a [funder] property.

 # Structure / DataCrate by example